vladen/aerobus/doc/readme.md

 **Properties**

 - data <code>any</code> - The published data.
-- channel <code>channel</code> - The channel this message was initially published to.
+- channel <code>channel</code> - The channel this message is directed to.
+- channels <code>array</code> - The array of channels this message traversed.
-- error <code>error</code> - The error object if this message is a reaction to an exception in some subscription.
+- error <code>error</code> - The error object if this message is reaction to an exception in some subscriber.

 <a name="Section"></a>
 ## Section